knative/docs/docs/serving/autoscaling/container-freezer.md

 # Configuring container-freezer

-When container-freezer is enabled, queue-proxy will call an endpoint API when its traffic drops to zero or scales up from zero.
+When container-freezer is enabled, queue-proxy calls an endpoint API when its traffic drops to zero or scales up from zero.

-Within official endpoint API implementation container-freezer, the running process will be frozen when the pod's traffic drop to zero and resumed when the pod's traffic scales up from zero.
-The endpoint API is user-specific implementation, we can even implement it as a billing component, because it knows when the requests are being handled.
+Within the official endpoint API implementation container-freezer, the running process is frozen when the pod's traffic drops to zero, and resumed when the pod's traffic scales up from zero.
+The endpoint API is a user-specific implementation.
+For example, you can implement it as a billing component because it knows when the requests are being handled.

 ## Configure min-scale

-If we want to use container-freezer, the value of per-revision annotation key `autoscaling.knative.dev/min-scale` should be bigger than 0.
+To use container-freezer, the value of per-revision annotation key `autoscaling.knative.dev/min-scale` must be greater than zero.

 **Example:**
 === "Per Revision"